Mansur Yavaş: Mayor of Ankara

 In terms of transportation and infrastructure, Yavaş has criticised the AKP for "neglecting" the issue for "many years," and has since contacted various firms to construct and preserve bicycle routes and pedestrian pavements to encourage Ankara citizens to decrease fossil fuel emissions.
 Yavaş has invested into a trade fair in Ankara to rival Canton, the world's largest trade fair held in China, which would allow Ankara to host the world's largest trade fair.
 The condition of establishing solar energy and rainwater storage areas in new houses in the capital was imposed.
 A 50 per cent discount on the water was made in student houses.
 Since home projects required solar panels on them.

-Mansur Yavaş was praised for attending the victims of the 2020 Aegean Sea earthquake while President Erdogan went to Van instead to do a party conference.
+Mansur Yavaş was praised for attending the victims of the 2020 Aegean Sea earthquake while President Erdogan went to Van instead to attend a party conference.

-In late 2020, Yavaş announced he will establish free internet in 928 villages in the Ankara province within 45 days.
+In late 2020, Yavaş announced he would establish free internet in 928 villages in the Ankara province within 45 days.

+In 2025, Yavaş officiated at a ceremony unveiling a memorial "to keep alive the memory of Talaat Pasha".